-NOMA (GP) Ltd is devising proposals for the redevelopment of land encompassing Angel Meadow Park in the Shudehill area of central Manchester as part of the wider NOMA Regeneration scheme.
-The proposals allow for the redevelopment of five separate landholdings.
+NOMA (GP) Ltd is devising proposals for the redevelopment of land encompassing Angel Meadow Park in the Shudehill area of central Manchester, as part of the wider NOMA Regeneration scheme.
+The proposals allow for the redevelopment of five separate landholdings, in addition to a raft of public realm improvements.
 In order to facilitate the design and planning application process, NOMA (GP) Ltd commissioned Oxford Archaeology North to carry out an archaeological desk-based assessment of the study area.
 This was intended to establish, as far as possible, the nature and significance of the sub-surface archaeological resource within the area, and to establish the impact of any future development upon this resource.

-Whilst the archaeological potential of all the proposed development plots has been subject to detailed assessment, the present assessment has considered the potential for below-ground archaeological remains in one of these areas, referred to as Plot 2, situated between Dantzic Street and Aspin Lane (centred on NGR 384354 399164).
+Whilst the archaeological potential of all the proposed development plots has been subject to detailed assessment, the present assessment has considered the potential for below-ground archaeological remains in one of these areas, referred to as Plot 3, situated between Dantzic Street and Aspin Lane (centred on NGR 384390 399210).
 This site almost certainly formed undeveloped agricultural land beyond the urban fringe of Manchester, although it appears to have been used by textile workers for drying bleached and dyed cloth in late eighteenth century.
 The site developed subsequently as part of a residential district for Manchester's expanding working-class population, with the first terraced housing being erected in the early nineteenth century.
 The study area had been developed entirely for workers' housing by the mid-1820s, and gained notoriety as part of Angel Meadow, one of Manchester's most deprived Victorian slums.
 Whilst some of the worst dwellings were abandoned or remodelled, most of the properties survived until the 1920s, although progressive demolition occurred thereafter and the entire plot had been cleared by the late 1940s.

-In total, 14 heritage assets have been identified in the wider study area, with an additional seven sites of archaeological interest lying within the boundary of Plot 2.
-None of these sites within Plot 2 are afforded statutory designation, and are thus not considered to merit preservation in-situ.
-However, any buried remains of the early nineteenth-century workers' houses that formerly occupied the site would merit preservation by record, where these will be directly affected by development.
+In total, 14 heritage assets have been identified in the wider study area, with an additional eight sites of archaeological interest lying within the boundary of Plot 3.
+None of these sites within Plot 3 are afforded statutory designation, and are thus not considered to merit preservation in-situ.
+However, any buried remains of the early nineteenth-century workers' houses and a public house that formerly occupied the site would merit preservation by record, where these will be directly affected by development.

-It is concluded that intrusive archaeological investigation of the site is merited in advance of development.
-In the first instance, the archaeological work should be targeted on the footprint of the early nineteenth-century houses on New Blakeley Street to confirm the presence and extent of buried remains.
+The scope and specification of an appropriate programme of archaeological recording will been devised in consultation with the Greater Manchester Archaeological Advisory Service, in their capacity as advisors to Manchester City Council.
+It may be anticipated, however, that the remains of the early nineteenth-century houses at the northern end of Ashley Lane, together with those on New Blakeley Street and the Derby Arms public house may necessitate intrusive archaeological investigation.
+In the first instance, an appropriate scheme of work is likely to involve the excavation of a series of trial trenches to establish the presence or absence of buried remains.
 Should significant remains be found which will be damaged or destroyed by the proposed development, a sample of different housing types may require further excavation work in advance of development to ensure an appropriate record is compiled prior to the ultimate loss of the remains.